EDCD/EDDI/SpeechResponder/Help.md

 Emphasize() takes one mandatory argument: the text to speak with emphasis.
 If no secondary argument is specified, it shall default to a strong emphasis.
 Emphasize() also takes one optional argument: the degreee of emphasis to place on the text (legal values for the degree of emphasis include "strong", "moderate", "none" and "reduced").

-Common usage of this is to provide a more human-sounding reading of a string of letters by allowing the application of emphasis:
+Common usage of this is to provide a more human-sounding reading of text by allowing the application of emphasis:

    That is a {Emphasize('beautiful', 'strong')} ship you have there.